Roseville Rosebowl

 Chain emails: katebaxterkauf@gmail.com, stpaulcentralcxdebate@gmail.com

-General notes and TLDR version: (1) don't be a jerk; (2) I don't care about tag-team cross-ex, just don't yell at each other; (3) don't steal prep; (4) fundamentally do what you want and I'll follow along; and (5) debate is fun and I'm so glad you get to experience doing it, and I'm honored to get to participate with you.
+General notes and TLDR version: (1) don't be a jerk; (2) I don't care about tag-team cross-ex, just don't yell at each other; (3) don't steal prep; (4) debates are public and that means that everyone is welcome, I will always defend what I do, people should feel safe, and I'll answer whatever questions anyone has afterwards; (5) fundamentally do what you want and I'll follow along; and (6) debate is fun and I'm so glad you get to experience doing it, and I'm honored to get to participate with you.

-Argument notes after judging a year of policy debates, including TOC-qualifying tournaments, after a dozen years off: debates are fundamentally the same as the way they were when I stopped judging a while back.
-I have no problem keeping up with you all.
-I at least sort of read along with speech docs.
+Argument notes after a couple years judging/coaching policy debate after a dozen years off: Debates are fundamentally the same as the way they were when I last coached and if anything I am surprised at how little argument and structure have evolved.
+I have no problem keeping up with you all and I have an exceptionally good memory.
+I at least sort of read along with speech docs and that seems to make it so that I filter my fundamental feeling that tech comes before truth through a lens of the quality of your evidence.
 I find the practice of interspersing theory arguments with substantive arguments a little hard to follow at times, especially when you put the substance parts in your speech docs but not the fast theory parts.
 If you want me to actually vote on these arguments or use them as direction on how to evaluate other arguments, like a permutation or a CP (instead of just using them for the time tradeoff or to make sure you don't drop something) you would be well served to make sure I can understand you.
-I went to law school and am a practicing litigator (plaintiffs' side complex class action work, not IP).
-I have a fairly expressive face.
+I have a fairly expressive face and am fairly chatty.

-If someone who knew me a long time ago is giving you advice on how to debate in front of me, I will say that I am fundamentally the same person I have been since my very first day of debate practice but that the main way that I have noticed that it feels like I think about debates differently now is that I am less inclined and a harder sell on arguments that are either blippy theory or fundamentally stupid (and recognized by all parties as such).
+If someone who knew me a long time ago is giving you advice on how to debate in front of me, I will say that I am fundamentally the same person I have been since my very first day of debate practice but that the main way I have probably changed is that I have a higher voting threshold on arguments that are either blippy theory or fundamentally stupid (and recognized by all parties as such).
 I am a hard sell, for example, on the concept that the cap kritik that people read when I was in high school is still cheating 25+ years later, or that dumb unexplained voters mean that teams should lose absent some compelling justification.
-I also think that framework debates are, at their core, boring, though I understand both the necessity and utility.
+I also think that framework and conditionality debates are, at their core, boring, though I understand both the necessity and utility.
 If push comes to shove, I would always rather people talk about substance.

 Gosh, I needed to update this...